 st.title("Minimal Streamlit App")

-file, launch with:
+st.write("Hello from Domino!")In your .sh file, launch with:

-streamlit run app.py --server.port=8888 --server.address=0.0.0.0
+streamlit run app.py --server.port=8888 --server.address=0.0.0.0-

 Streamlit apps require a separate

-startup script. -
+.shsuch asapp.shstartup script. -

 You can configure the route prefix using